logo BIO318

 1. Research interests

-The Prokaryotic Development Group (BIO318), that has the honor of holding the “University of Granada for Excellent Research Award", performs research with the multicellular bacterium Myxococcus xanthus.
-Our main interest is to discover the molecular mechanisms involved in the M. xanthus multifaceted social behaviors that maximize the use of resources and their survival by adopting a multicellular lifestyle, in a way that resembles to eukaryotic organisms.
-We also perform research about the global molecular response of bacteria to the different changes that they face in the environment, such as the presence of copper and other metals.
+The Prokaryotic Development Group (BIO318), that has the honor of holding the “University of Granada for Excellent Research Award", performs research with the multicellular bacterium Myxococcus xanthus combining classical microbiology, molecular biology and microscopy techniques, with massive sequencing, transcriptomic, bioinformatics, and comparative genomics technologies.
+Our main interest is to discover the molecular mechanisms involved in the M. xanthus multifaceted social behaviors that maximize the use of resources and its survival by adopting a multicellular lifestyle, in a way that resembles to eukaryotic organisms.
+Furthermore, we also perform research about the global molecular response of bacteria to the different changes that they face in the environment, such as the presence of copper and other metals.
 We are also interested in deciphering the extraordinary predatory capacity of M. xanthus.
-This bacterium secretes a plethora of secondary metabolites to kill the prey, but many of them remains silence under laboratory conditions.
-Interactions between microorganisms may increase the production of these secondary metabolites and/or lead to the discovery of new metabolic compounds, so the co-culture predator-prey should be considered as a new biotechnological approach in the current antibiotic crisis era.
+This bacterium secretes a plethora of secondary metabolites to kill prey, but many of them remain silenced under laboratory conditions.
+Interactions between microorganisms may increase the production of these secondary metabolites leading to the discovery of new metabolic compounds, so the co-culture predator-prey should be considered as a new biotechnological approach in the current antibiotic crisis era.
 For these reasons, the World Health Organization has proposed in a recent report “reorientating research to better understand the role of bacteria and their ecological relationships” as a guideline to effectively deal with antibiotic resistance to avoid drifting back to a pre-antibiotic era.
-We are using "omic" technologies to decipher the interaction of M. xanthus with other soil bacteria such as Streptomyces or Sinorhizobium meliloti to try to awake silenced genes.
+We are using "omic" technologies to decipher the interaction of M. xanthus with other soil bacteria such as Streptomyces or Sinorhizobium meliloti to try the awakening of silenced genes.
 We are also studying the role of iron and siderophores in predation and the impact of predation of the symbiosis rhizobium-leguminous plants.
-The group combines classical microbiology, molecular biology and microscopy techniques, with massive sequencing, transcriptomic, bioinformatics, and comparative genomics technologies.

-We have participate in more than 30 competitive research projects, including 11 National projects, 2 projects with companies, 1 FEDER project, 1 Project for Excellence Research from Junta de Andalucía, 1 CONSOLIDER-INGENIO, 1 COST ACTION, 1 Granada Research of Excellence Iniciative on Biohealth (GREIB), several Interchange project and several Integrated Actions.
+We have participated in more than 30 competitive research projects, including 11 National projects, 2 projects with companies, 1 FEDER project, 1 Project for Excellence Research from Junta de Andalucía, 1 CONSOLIDER-INGENIO, 1 COST ACTION, 1 Granada Research of Excellence Iniciative on Biohealth (GREIB), several Interchange projects and several Integrated Actions.

-The formation capacity of the group is extensive.
-We have supervised 8 doctoral thesis, more than 25 master thesis and more than 35 experimental final degree projects.
+The formative capability of the group is extensive.
+We have supervised 9 doctoral thesis, more than 30 master thesis and more than 35 experimental final degree projects.

-The group has published in prestigious scientific journals such as Nature of Biotechnology, Cell, Proceedings of the National Academy of Science, Nucleic Acids Research, Annual Review in Microbiology, Computational and Structural Biotechnology Journal, PLos Genetics, Environmental Microbiology, Journal of Biological Chemistry, Molecular Microbiology, etc
+The group has published in prestigious scientific journals such as Nature of Biotechnology, Cell, Proceedings of the National Academy of Science, Nucleic Acids Research, Annual Review on Microbiology, Computational and Structural Biotechnology Journal, PLos Genetics, Environmental Microbiology, Journal of Biological Chemistry, Frontiers in Microbiology, Molecular Microbiology, etc.

 Myxobacteria: models of prokaryotics multicellularity and bacterial predation

-Myxobacteria are δ-proteobacteria that exhibit a peculiar multicellular cell cycle:
+Myxobacteria (Myxococcota Phylum) exhibit a peculiar multicellular cell cycle:

 ciclonuevo.jpg

-(A) In presence of nutrients cells move in a coordinate manner, forming swarms.
-When swarms contact with the prey, cells penetrates the prey colony and lyse the cells.
-(B) In starvation, cells moving collectively, start a developmental program and interchange extracellular chemical signals as well as physical contact signals to first form aggregates and later build millimeter-size upright fruiting bodies filled with differentiated , reproductive and environmental resistant cells named as myxospores (rounds cells), surrounded by other two subpopulations showing division of labor: a monolayer of aligned non-reproductive peripheral rods (yellow cells) and cells that undergo altruistic obligatory autolysis by programmed cell death (transparent cells).
-Myxospores ensure the surviving during starvation or desiccation and are able to disperse to other environments and germinate when nutrient conditions ameliorate.
+B. In starvation, cells moving collectively, start a developmental program and interchange extracellular chemical signals as well as physical contact-dependent signals to first form aggregates and later build millimeter-size upright fruiting bodies filled with differentiated, reproductive and environmental resistant cells named as myxospores (rounds cells).
+These myxospores are surrounded by other two subpopulations showing division of labor: a monolayer of aligned non-reproductive peripheral rods (yellow cells) and cells that undergo altruistic obligatory autolysis by programmed cell death (transparent cells).
+Myxospores ensure survival during starvation or desiccation and are able to disperse to other environments and germinate when nutrient conditions ameliorate.
 (Muñoz-Dorado et al., 2016)

 carotenoidstubes